 Alcuin Society is a Vancouver-based Canadian group of bibliophiles.
-They are dedicated to all things book-related including publishing, book design and production, bookselling, book buying and collecting, printing, binding, papermaking, calligraphy and illustration.
+This group is dedicated to all things book-related: design, collecting, printing, binding, papermaking, calligraphy, and illustration.
 In addition, they also give book design awards.

 Have an idea for a resource?
 Send an email.